will-arden/skylark-v/README.md

 * Move HCU to Control module
 * Create a `Decoder` module within Control module
 * Create and include the BNN unit and support the accompanying BNN instructions
+* Add a *load stall buffer* to minimise load stalling (currently 2 cycles)
+* Simplify the branch behaviour

 ### Changelog (v0.4.0)
 * Three pipeline registers added to create a 4-stage pipelined implementation